 What are fung shui woods?

-As the name suggests the purpose of a fung shui (or feng shui) wood is to channel energy to bring luck and prosperity to a village.
+The purpose of a fung shui wood is to channel energy to bring luck and prosperity to a village.
 They were common mainly around southern China but can also be found in parts of Japan and Korea.
 Typically there would be rice fields in the front with the woods rising behind the village.

 In Hong Kong they can still be found at some of the more remote villages in the north-eastern New Territories.
 One of the best preserved is at Lai Chi Wo.